opengeospatial/ogcapi-workshop/workshop/content/docs/api-deep-dive/features.md

 #### Openlayers Implementation

 Just like Leaflet.js, [Openlayers](https://openlayers.org/) also understands the GeoJSON format by default.
-Thus OGC API- Features can by used in it right out of the bat
+Thus OGC API - Features can by used in it right out of the bat

 ```javascript
 fetch('https://demo.ldproxy.net/zoomstack/collections/airports/items?limit=100', {